-ServiceNow is new to the Leaders quadrant this year, having strengthened its AI capabilities on the platform as well as in the CSM solution.
+ServiceNow is new to the Leaders quadrant this year, having strengthened its AI capabilities on the platform and the CSM solution.
 This vendor has a good vision and execution on customer success, with a co-delivery model that drives predictable business outcomes and platform adoption.
-Microsoft is focusing on bringing AI capabilities like Azure Cognitive Services, Microsoft Bot Framework, and Power Virtual Agents to provide more intelligent customer experiences for both customers and agents.
+Microsoft focuses on bringing AI capabilities like Azure Cognitive Services, Microsoft Bot Framework, and Power Virtual Agents to provide more intelligent customer experiences for both customers and agents.

-Zendesk retains its position as a Leader, and continues to innovate at a significant pace.
+Zendesk retains its position as a Leader and continues to innovate at a significant pace.
 IT launched several key products and features in 2019, including Zendesk Duet, Gather, and Sunshine Conversations.
 This vendor also offers a public cloud solution, Zendesk Sunshine, with an extensive application ecosystem.
 Oracle demonstrates continuous delivery of innovations, with a focus on predictive service.
-It offers one of the most scalable and functional knowledge management solutions, and focuses on how knowledge is consumed by both humans and automated conversational agents.
+It offers one of the most scalable and functional knowledge management solutions and focuses on how both humans and automated conversational agents consume knowledge.

 SAP is the sole vendor in this year’s Challenger quadrant.
 It offers SAP Service Cloud, a multitenant SaaS solution, and supports multiple delivery models.
-It has over 200 connectors to third parties, and continues to put strategic independent software vendor partnerships in place to enrich customer service functionality.
+It has over 200 connectors to third parties and continues to put strategic independent software vendor partnerships to enrich customer service functionality.
 SAP also takes a holistic approach toward transformation with the Intelligent Enterprise and the use of its Intelligent Technologies.

 Freshworks has achieved horizontal momentum, moving from the Niche Players to the Visionaries quadrant.
-Its omnichannel solution is a good choice for midsize organizations focusing on innovation for customer engagements, as well as those looking for a customer-for-life vision.
+Its omnichannel solution is a good choice for midsize organizations focusing on innovation for customer engagements and those looking for a customer-for-life vision.
 As Freshworks’ portfolio has matured, its large-scale deployments have continued to grow, contributing to almost 50% of its current revenue.

 Verint Systems maintains its position at the top of the Niche Players quadrant.
-With the acquisition of Transversal for cognitive intelligence and automation, Verint has greatly improved its knowledge management capability.
+Verint’s acquisition of Transversal for cognitive intelligence and automation has greatly improved its knowledge management capability.
 Users benefit from its development organization, which provides a case for future product and service enhancements.
-Appian, built on the same codebase as its low-code BPM PaaS, benefits from a highly capable suite of tools for both professional and citizen developers.
-Its AppMarket offers more than 500 accelerators, tools, and extensions, and new cloud customers are guaranteed a speedy initial deployment.
+Appian, built on the same codebase as its low-code BPM PaaS, benefits from a competent suite of tools for both professional and citizen developers.
+Its AppMarket offers more than 500 accelerators, tools, and extensions, and new cloud customers are guaranteed to help push a speedy initial deployment.

-Zoho is also new to this year’s report, and customers have praised it as one of the best solutions when it comes to its cost to value.
+Zoho is also new to this year’s report, and customers have praised it as one of the best solutions for its cost to value.
 Implementation is very straightforward, and Zoho Desk can easily be integrated with other Zoho products in the portfolio, including CRM, Creator, Forms, and Analytics.
 CRMNEXT provides an application framework that enables organizations to design their own business flows.
 By involving its customers in its design considerations, this vendor shows promise.
-Its an easily scalable solution and is a good choice for those with a strong presence in Asia/Pacific.
+It’s an easily scalable solution and is a good choice for those with a strong presence in Asia/Pacific.